rgsone/slim-lazy-controller-connector/README.md

 				'middlewares' => array(
 					function() { echo 'route middleware'; },
-					// middlewares can also be called like this 'MyMiddleware:myAction'
+					// middlewares can also be called like this '\Middlewares\MyMiddleware:myAction'
 				)
 			)
 		)

 	);

-as a last, a globals middlewares can be defined, a global middleware is a middleware who is called for each declared route
+As a last, a globals middlewares can be defined, a global middleware is a middleware who is binded with each declared route

 	$connector->connectRoutes(

-		'MyController',
+		'\MyController',

 		array(
 			'/foo/bar' => array(